Jewish Consumptives' Relief Society (U.S.)

 Overview Typed copy of letter from C.D.
 Spivak in Denver, Colorado to Mr. H. Masliansky in New York City, New York informs that the JCRS Sanatorium has invited Louis Levitt, whom Masliansky recommended to JCRS has been invited to enter the Sanatorium.
 Informs that Herman Rosnick, whom Masliansky also recommended, has been invited to enter the Sanatorium.

-Overview Copy of letter from Dr. Charles Spivak to Herman Schwatt, in which he introduces him to Rev. D. Marx from San Antonio.
-He asks him to admit Arthur Blair as an emergency case.
-Letter is signed by C.D.
-Spivak.
+Overview Copy of letter from Dr. Spivak to H. Schwatt, in which he asks him to admit Julius Weinstein.